Quick Answer

 Is auto farming good for pushing story?

 Usually not for difficult or fresh story progression.
-Game8’s current story advice still favors manual control when auto routing and Blessing choices are not good enough.
+Manual control is safer when auto routing and Blessing choices are not good enough.

 What is the biggest sign I should stop auto farming a stage?